-Electronic mail correspondence sent to this site will be treated as a public record and will be retained as required by the Public Records Act 2002 (Qld).
+Electronic mail correspondence sent via our website will be treated as a public record and will be retained as required by the Public Records Act 2002 (QLD).

 Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties without your consent unless required by law.
 Electronic mail messages may be monitored by our support staff for system troubleshooting and maintenance purposes.
 Any illegal activities suggested in the content of either feedback or electronic mail will be forwarded to a law enforcement agency for investigation.

-The NHVR does not guarantee that this website provides facilities for securely transmitting information across the internet.
-We recognise that there can be risks with transmitting information across the internet.
-Where our website contains links to other websites not managed by the NHVR, the NHVR is not responsible for any privacy, security or content of such websites.
+The NHVR does not guarantee that its websites provides facilities for securely transmitting information across the internet.
+There may be risks with transmitting information over the internet.
+Where our website contains links to other websites not managed by the NHVR, the NHVR is not responsible for any privacy, security or content of these websites.

-If you believe the NHVR has not dealt with your personal information in accordance with the IP Act, you may lodge an information privacy complaint.
-A privacy complaint is a complaint by an individual about an act or practice in relation to the individual’s personal information.
-Privacy complaints must:
+If you believe the NHVR has not dealt with your personal information in accordance with the Information Privacy Act 2009 or this Policy you may lodge an information privacy complaint.
+You will need to provide:

-Privacy complaints need to be marked private and confidential and forwarded to the Privacy Officer at NHVR, PO Box 492, Fortitude Valley QLD 4006, or via email to firstname.lastname@example.org
+Privacy complaints need to be marked private and confidential and forwarded to email@example.com or mailed to